vitorm04/docs.pt-br/docs/framework/wcf/samples/two-way-communication.md

 }
 ```

- A fila status do pedido é criada no `Main` método.
+ A fila status do pedido é criada no método `Main`.
 A configuração do cliente inclui a configuração do serviço de status do pedido para hospedar o serviço de status do pedido, conforme mostrado na seguinte configuração de exemplo.

 ```xml
 <appSettings>